+Course Number(s) PHIL 432

+Formal Title Philosophy of Logic

-Course Number(s) PHIL 483 Formal Title Plato's Republic Transcript Title (≤30c) Plato's Republic Recommended Course Preparation One 300 level course in philosophy, especially PHIL 321 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
-One course in philosophy with a grade of C or better of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable? ☐ Yes ☐ NoX Max.
+Transcript Title (≤30c) Philosophy of Logic

+Recommended Course Preparation

+Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better.
+PHIL 346 or equivalent, with a grade of C or better

+of Credits Must adhere to the UMBC Credit Hour Policy 3

+Repeatable? ☐ Yes ☐ NoX

+Max.
 Total Credits 3 This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

 Grading Method(s) ☐ XReg (A-F) ☐ XAudit ☐ XPass-Fail